Lagrange-Labs/docs/docs/state-committees/run-node/troubleshooting.md

 **How can i check if my operator is registered to State Committees AVS and subscribed to the chain/s?**

-You can check if your operator is present in the list of operators registered to State Committees AVS on [EigenLayer Dashboard](https://app.eigenlayer.xyz/avs/0x35f4f28a8d3ff20eed10e087e8f96ea2641e6aa2).
+You can check if your operator is present in the list of operators registered to State Committees AVS on [holesky](https://holesky.eigenlayer.xyz/avs/0x18a74e66cc90f0b1744da27e72df338cea0a542b) or [mainnet](https://app.eigenlayer.xyz/avs/0x35f4f28a8d3ff20eed10e087e8f96ea2641e6aa2) EigenLayer dashboard.

 You'd also receive transaction ids upon successfully registering to AVS and subscribing to the chains.
 You can check the transaction on Etherscan for our [Service contract](https://docs.lagrange.dev/state-committees/operator-guide/contract-addresses).